dyrobin/Assignments/p2pn/README.md

 The pmon application is a guard application to restart the p2pn if it crashes.
 The usage of each executable will be given when input the above commands.

+If run within GDB, you must tell GDB to not stop on SIGPIPE.

+  $ gdb p2pn
+  (gdb) handle SIGPIPE nostop pass
+  (gdb) run -l ....

 SCENARIO
 ==================================